linusmossberg/monte-carlo-ray-tracer/README.md

 ]
 ```

 The `surfaces` object contains an array of surfaces.
 Each surface has a `type` field which can be either `sphere`, `triangle` or `object`.
-All surfaces also has an optional `material` field, which specifies the material that the surface should use by name.
+All surfaces also has an optional `material` field, which specifies the material that the surface should use by material key string.

 #### Type-specific fields: